 Nextiva is generally considered a go-to provider for when it comes to best in class Business VoIP, and often ranks top among user reviews of service providers.
 Between compelling solutions and product offerings, award winning service, and the flexibility to build out a powerful, yet simple, UC solution help position Nextiva as a really strong choice.

-But, that doesn’t mean alternative options don’t exist.
+But, that doesn’t mean there aren’t alternative business phone plans out there.
 While Nextiva can offer a well-rounded package, expanding from basic VoIP to Call Center solutions, they might not be the perfect fit for every team.
 While most providers offer roughly the same basic foundation, the differentiation lies within the service’s focus.

-Now, generally, Nextiva is known for their innovation, and Nextiva solutions hit the nail on the head.
+Now, generally, Nextiva is known for their innovation, and Nextiva solutions hit the nail on the head (check out these Nextiva reviews).
 But sometimes a business might require a specific focus — like say, a unique video conferencing app, or a built in collaboration and team messaging solution.

 More often than not, you will find most providers offer roughly the same level of service when it comes business VoIP features and services.
 However, the difference lies within the details.
 While overall VoIP offerings will be much of the same, yet slightly differ based on pricing and the limitations that follow, different providers will offer a different focus point of their service.

 Now, if you are having problems with the service from your provider, cancelling isn’t your only option.
 Sometimes you can even try to get the FCC involved to help smooth things out.
 But, there still might come a time when one provider just doesn’t fit the bill for your team anymore.